 Storage and Reheating Instructions

-• Reheat: Warm it gently in a skillet over low heat or in the microwave.
-Add a splash of broth or water to loosen the sauce and prevent drying out.
+• Reheat: Warm leftovers gently in a skillet over low heat or in the microwave.
+If the sauce has thickened, add a small splash of broth or water to loosen it before serving.

 Cuisine: Mexican